bbauska/LFS170x/readme.md

 In order for a blockchain to survive, it must adapt to the needs of its users and advances in technology.
 The way the changes are debated and decided upon is important for these decisions to be implemented.
 A decentralized ecosystem is designed not to be under the control of a single source, there is no CEO to take responsibility for issues.
 This means blockchains need a new strategy for governing the policy it wants to adopt.
 Strategies must include incentives so the members want to be good actors in the system.
 The efforts of the group must be coordinated to be productive.
 Both of these elements are necessary in blockchain governance models.

-Blockchain Governance Strategies
+<h4>Blockchain Governance Strategies</h4>
 Several different blockchain governance strategies have been proposed and implemented for different blockchains.
 Let's review some blockchain governance strategies sorted from the fewest to the most members directly involved in the decision, as discussed in the "Blockchain Governance In A Nutshell" article by Demiro Massessi:
   •	"Benevolent dictator for life
 The original creator or lead developer of a cryptocurrency has the final say on all decisions.
 The simplest governance strategy is nicknamed benevolent dictator for life.
 In this strategy, the creator of the blockchain is the final authority on all decisions regarding the blockchain (...).
   •	Core development team
 A team of the most active developers decides what functionality should or shouldn’t be included.
 The next step up places control of the blockchain roadmap in the hands of a core development team.
 This is a strategy commonly used in open source programming projects, where users are able to offer or request features, but developers have the final say on what is or is not included in the official release.
   •	Open governance
 The team making governance decisions for the blockchain is chosen by the users of the blockchain.
 Some blockchains use the open governance method of handling governance of the blockchain.
 In this system, the team that makes the final technical decisions for a system is selected by the system’s users.
   •	On-chain governance
 The rules for how the blockchain operates are stored on-chain in smart contracts with built-in capability and procedures for modifications.
 A blockchain-specific governance strategy is on-chain governance.
 In this form of blockchain governance, the rules describing how the blockchain should operate are stored on the blockchain itself.
 These regulations typically are implemented as smart contracts on the blockchain with built-in methods for users to modify the rules based upon their needs and the needs of the blockchain".

-Consortium Governance
+<h4>Consortium Governance</h4>
 Due to blockchains built in trust and collaboration mechanisms, new pathways are opening up for enterprises to work together.
 A new form of collaboration fostered by blockchain is consortiums.
 Consortium, as defined by Webster's dictionary, is
 "an agreement, combination, or group (as of companies) formed to undertake an enterprise beyond the resources of any one member".
 Most enterprise blockchain solutions will be implemented by a "consortium" of enterprises, building one or more applications on top of a "blockchain platform".
 These consortiums are already forming in many industries to deal with the particular problems of those industries.
 Alliances in Trade Finance, Carbon Emissions Accounting, Social Impact and Healthcare have working blockchain consortiums solutions.

-Who Really Governs the Blockchain?
+<h4>Who Really Governs the Blockchain?</h4>
 Blockchain governance comes down to the users.
 For a blockchain community to thrive it needs a robust community.
 Changes to the operation of the blockchain must be accepted by the majority of its users or they will create a new blockchain that does.
 The process by which changes are made follow these five steps discussed by Pierre Rochard in his article "Bitcoin Governance":

 The changes to a blockchain starts with research.
 Before the problem or situation can be addressed it must be understood.
 A proposal consists of a problem definition and a proposed solution.
 Implementation requires a little bit more work as the nodes and user must agree to the change or it can not be enforced.
 As explained in the "Blockchain Governance In A Nutshell" article by Demiro Massessi:
 "Major changes to a blockchain require a hard fork.
 A hard fork is a change to the blockchain protocol that makes it incompatible with old clients.
 For a hard fork to be successful, users need to agree to follow it.
 Users can refuse to follow a hard fork, creating a divergent blockchain.
 The DAO Hard Fork on Ethereum created Ethereum Classic.

 Despite the official story of who governs the blockchain, in the end, the users are the ones who really make the final decisions of what will or will not be included in the blockchain.
 With the huge number of potential options, users can abandon a blockchain that makes changes that they disagree with.
 Any major change to a blockchain requires a "hard fork".
 All this means is that the blockchain protocol has changes that are not backward compatible, so blockchain clients that do not make the switch will not be able to operate on the main blockchain.
 A soft fork is a change that invalidates previous valid blocks by accepting new blocks, soft forks are backwards compatible.
 For a hard fork to be successful, users of the blockchain need to make the decision to update their software protocols to incorporate the new changes.
 If not all users decide to make the switch after a hard fork, a divergent blockchain can be created.
 Since the blockchain is a distributed network, the decision to implement a hard fork doesn’t cause the old version of the blockchain to become non-functional.
 Users who choose not to follow the fork can decide to maintain the old blockchain, fragmenting the blockchain network".

-Bitcoin Network and Governance
+<h4>Bitcoin Network and Governance</h4>
 As we mentioned in previous sections, Bitcoin uses a Proof of Work model to encourage miners to add blocks to the network.
 This governs the operations of the blockchain.
 But what happens when changes need to be made?
 How do they get implemented?
 The Bitcoin community consists of three main players: developers, miners, and users.
 None of these participants have the ability to make emergency decisions when unexpected situations occur.
 Bitcoin uses an off-chain governance model where decisions are balanced by the developers, miners and users.
 In blockchain, developers must write the code to change the blockchain.
 Without the consent of the miners and users, the developers have no way of enforcing the change.
 Miners and users must choose to adopt the new software changes.

-Bitcoin Improvement Protocols (BIP)
+<h4>Bitcoin Improvement Protocols (BIP)</h4>
 When a change to the Bitcoin protocol is needed, developers will share the proposed change with other protocol developers.
 This improvement sharing could be in the form of an email to the bitcoin-dev mailing list, a formal white paper, and/or a Bitcoin Improvement Proposal (BIP).
 Code is written and tested that will enact the change.
 If developers in the community approve the proposals and resulting code, the proposal is put to a vote on chain and the miners decide if the proposal is implemented.
 This occurs through a hard or soft fork.
 This system is not without faults, as can be seen with the SegWit improvement protocol which alters block size.
 The vision surrounding blockchains deals with decentralization.
 By implementing the SegWit changes, a change in how the Bitcoin blockchain protocol operates, a central authority was responsible for enacting the change.
 To many in the community this decision went against the fundamental tenets of blockchains decentralized philosophy.
 As a result, the Bitcoin community was torn and the Bitcoin Network split into two different chains Bitcoin (BTC) and Bitcoin Classic (BCH).
 The Bitcoin Foundation is set up to educate and promote the Bitcoin Blockchain.

-Governance in Ethereum
+<h4>Governance in Ethereum</h4>
 Vitalik Buterin first described the concept of Ethereum through a Whitepaper introduced at the Bitcoin Convention in Miami 2014.
 It was based on the code for Bitcoin, but included a logic engine that could execute smart contracts.
 By connecting computers using the Ethereum blockchain, computing power is aggregated creating the Ethereum Virtual Machine.
 Ethereum is not only a functioning blockchain with smart contract capabilities, but a platform for new blockchains to be built upon.
 The EVM computing does not come free, a GAS price is charged for the GAS needed to perform the transaction’s computations.
 This GAS fee can change dramatically depending on network conditions as the current price of Ether is part of the calculation.

-Ethereum Improvement Proposals EIP’s
+<h4>Ethereum Improvement Proposals EIP’s</h4>
 Like Bitcoin, Ethereum's three main players (developer, miners and users) must update code to improve on functionality.
 Ethereum Improvement Proposals (EIPs) are standards specifying potential new features or processes for Ethereum.
 EIPs contain technical specifications for the proposed changes and act as the “source of truth” for the community.
 A note worth EIP was the code for issuing a token.
 The Ethereum Request for Comment, ERC-20 introduced the standards for issuing utility tokens on blockchain based on Ethereum protocols.
 The Beacon Chain introduced the Proof of Stake consensus model and the concept of sharding.
 Sharding is the concept of running parallel side chains to alleviate congestion of the network.
 The Berlin Hard fork and the London Fork are improvements to stabilize fees paid to the miners so these fees do not fluctuate with the price of Ether.
 Ultimately, Ethereum uses the benevolent dictator for life mode of blockchain governance.
 While user input and input from the development team is welcome for Ethereum, Vitalik Buterin is the final authority on decisions regarding the Ethereum roadmap.

-DAO Hard Fork on Ethereum
+<h4>DAO Hard Fork on Ethereum</h4>
 One famous example of this type of fragmentation is the DAO hack on the Ethereum network.
 The DAO was an Ethereum smart contract that completed a record-breaking crowdfunding campaign on the Ethereum network, with all of this value stored within the DAO smart contract.
 A flaw in the smart contract’s code allowed an attacker to create another version of the smart contract under their control and siphon off a portion of the DAO contract’s funds, worth roughly 72 million dollars at the time.
 After much debate, the Ethereum network decided to implement a hard fork that allowed investors of the DAO to reclaim their stolen Ether.
 This was a very contentious decision, because the historical ledger in the blockchain is supposed to be immutable and all transactions are final.
 Smart contracts are supposed to be their own final authority, so any action that could be performed with a smart contract, including exploiting a programming flaw to drain value from it, is considered fair game.
 The Ethereum network’s decision to reverse the DAO hack went against the principles of blockchain’s immutability and the supposed self-regulation of smart contracts.
 Some of the Ethereum network refused to follow the DAO hard fork, resulting in a divergent blockchain where the DAO hack was successful.
 This created the Ethereum Classic cryptocurrency, which shares the same history as Ethereum up to the DAO hack, but is completely independent after that point.

-Governance in Hyperledger Frameworks
+<h4>Governance in Hyperledger Frameworks</h4>
 Hyperledger was introduced as an open source blockchain project sanctioned by the Linux Foundation.
 Spearheaded by Brian Behlendorf, its mission is to provide the community with the tools and education to foster distributed ledger technology on an enterprise level.
 Hyperledger frameworks use an Open Governance model to make technical decisions regarding the Hyperledger environment.
 The Hyperledger Technical Steering Committee (TSC) is the final authority for technical decisions in Hyperledger.
 Each year, the Hyperledger Technical Steering Committee is selected from the Hyperledger environment’s active contributors and maintainers.
 Contributors and maintainers can submit themselves as potential candidates for the fifteen slots, and the slots are filled based on voting by the same group of contributors and maintainers.
 This model is designed to allow those with an active role in the Hyperledger development community to have a say in how that community is governed.

 #### Governance in Corda
 Corda is an open source blockchain project designed for business.
 Developed by R3, an enterprise blockchain software firm, in collaboration with over 200 technology and industry partners.
 The Corda platform was launched in September of 2017.
 Corda also uses an Open Governance model to make technical decisions regarding the future of the blockchain.
 The Corda Network Governing Body is selected to represent the interests of all users in the Corda network.